 This essay is about gender.
-Specifically, it is an attempt to reconcile a number of different ideas about gender, which in our current cultural moment seem to be in unnecessary conflict.
+Specifically, it is an attempt to reconcile a two different perspectives on gender, which in our current cultural moment seem to be in unnecessary conflict.
 It is not particularly about sexual orientation, which in the context of this essay is seen as quite independent.

 Note: I am not a psychologist, medical professional, nor expert on gender and sexuality, and this is not a scientific exposition.
-This personal essay reflects the thoughts of an individual, synthesized from direct personal experiences and wide reading.
+This personal essay reflects the thoughts of an individual, synthesized from personal experience, frequent conversation, and wide reading.

 I. The Gender Binary